dung204/fu-oj-frontend/docs/auth.md

 ```
 src
 └── routes
-    ├── _not-auth/
+    ├── _authed/
     ├── auth/
-    ├── _not-auth.tsx
+    ├── _authed.tsx
     └── auth.tsx
 ```

 There are 2 layouts here:

 - `auth` layout: this layout is used for auth-related pages, such as login, register, forgot password.
-The file `_not-auth.tsx` is to configure the logic for this layout.
+The file `_authed.tsx` is to configure the logic for this layout.
-- `_not-auth` layout: this layout is used for all other pages that are not auth-related pages.
+- `_authed` layout: this layout is used for all other pages that are not auth-related pages.
 Any pages, no matter their content, will be wrapped in this layout.
 The file `auth.tsx` is to configure the logic for this layout.

 ## Authentication flow